 Preventing Church Division Bible passage: Matt.16:18, IITim.2:14-25 (NIV)

-Preventing Church Division Introduction
+Introduction: Preventing Church Division

 The church of Jesus Christ cannot be subdued or defeated by persecution or any form of external aggression.
 However, history has shown that internal weaknesses or subversion—such as what occurred during the dark ages (AD 250–AD 1400)—can weaken the church and render it ineffective.